kubernetes-retired/service-catalog/docs/design.md

 As with all resources in Kubernetes, you can delete any of the Service Catalog resource by doing an HTTP DELETE to the resource's URL.
-However, it is important to note the you can not delete a Service Instance while there are ServiceInstanceCredentials associated with it.
-In other words, before a Service ServiceInstance can be delete, you must first delete all of its ServiceInstanceCredentials.
+However, it is important to note the you can not delete a Service Instance while there are ServiceBindings associated with it.
+In other words, before a Service ServiceInstance can be delete, you must first delete all of its ServiceBindings.
-Attempting to delete an ServiceInstance that still has a ServiceInstanceCredential will fail and generate an error.
+Attempting to delete an ServiceInstance that still has a ServiceBinding will fail and generate an error.

-Deleting a ServiceInstanceCredential will also, automatically, delete any Secrets or ConfigMaps that might be associated with it.
+Deleting a ServiceBinding will also, automatically, delete any Secrets or ConfigMaps that might be associated with it.

 **TODO** what happens to the Pods using them?